Disorder to Order Transition in 1D non-reciprocal Cahn-Hilliard Model: Introduction

 \section{Introduction}

-The Nonreciprocal Cahn-Hilliard (NRCH) model describes phase separation of multi-component mixtures in the presence of nonreciprocal couplings \cite{saha2020, you2020, rana2024, rana2024a, parkavousi2025, pisegna2024, pisegna2025, saha2025}.
-Systems with nonreciprocity are intrinsically out of equilibrium and they show rich phenomenology \cite{loos2020, osat2023, osat2024, soto2014, ivlev2015, agudo-canalejo2019, fruchart2021, golestanian2024}.
-In the NRCH model, the spontaneous breaking of parity and time-reversal symmetries leads to the formation of travelling density bands \cite{saha2020, you2020}, suppressed coarsening dynamics \cite{frohoff-hulsmann2021, saha2020}, localised states \cite{frohoff-hulsmann2021a}, chaotic steady states \cite{saha2025}, true long-range polar order in two dimensions \cite{pisegna2025}, and enhanced stability in multispecies mixtures \cite{parkavousi2025}.
-Introduced phenomenologically, the NRCH model emerges as a universal amplitude equation for a conserved-Hopf instability in systems with two conservation laws \cite{frohoff-hulsmann2023} and can also be derived from a systematic coarse-graining of a microscopic model of phoretically active Janus colloids \cite{golestanian2022, tucci2024}.
+The non-reciprocal Cahn-Hilliard (NRCH) model describes phase separation of multi-component mixtures in the presence of non-reciprocal couplings~\cite{saha2020, you2020, rana2024a, rana2024b, parkavousi2025, pisegna2024, pisegna2025, saha2025}.
+Systems with non-reciprocity are intrinsically out of equilibrium and show rich phenomenology~\cite{loos2020, osat2023, osat2024, soto2014, ivlev2015, agudo-canalejo2019, fruchart2021, golestanian2024}.
+In the NRCH model, the spontaneous breaking of parity and time-reversal symmetries leads to the formation of travelling density bands~\cite{saha2020, you2020}, suppressed coarsening dynamics~\cite{frohoff-hulsmann2021, saha2020}, localized states~\cite{frohoff-hulsmann2021a}, chaotic steady states~\cite{saha2025}, true long-range polar order in two dimensions~\cite{pisegna2025}, and enhanced stability in multispecies mixtures~\cite{parkavousi2025}.
+Introduced phenomenologically, the NRCH model emerges as a universal amplitude equation for a conserved-Hopf instability in systems with two conservation laws~\cite{frohoff-hulsmann2023} and can also be derived from a systematic coarse-graining of a microscopic model of phoretically active Janus colloids~\cite{golestanian2022, tucci2024}.
+Non-reciprocal interactions emerge in a variety of non-equilibrium systems with hydrodynamic interactions \cite{Uchida2010_PRL} and vision-cone interactions \cite{LavergneBechinger2019,cohen2014,Khadka2018}, active mixtures \cite{soto2014,soto2015,sahaNJP_2019,agudo-canalejo2019,LokrshiMaitraPRE,fruchart2021,Ouazan-Reboul2023}, mixtures of active and passive components~\cite{WittkowskiNJP2017,Tayar2023}, and some mass-conserved reaction-diffusion systems \cite{Min2Densities_Brauns2021,Wurthner2022}.